eldipa/book-of-gehn/posts/writeups/eko2019/bytecode/2019-10-01-Writeup-EKO2019-Cipherchat.md

 it is handy to use ``Statistic > Conversations`` in ``wireshark`` to summarize the protocols, addresses and ports. {% endcall %}

-Not secret at all. ``srcport`` is the source port chosen by the OS which from the [pcap]({{ asset('cipherchat.pcap') }}) we know that it is 47898.
+Not secret at all. ``srcport`` is the source port chosen by the OS that from the [pcap]({{ asset('cipherchat.pcap') }}) we know that it is 47898.